-More information on harmful sexual behaviours (HSB) can be found at paras 18-22 of the detailed advice, 'Sexual violence and sexual harassment between children at schools and colleges'.
+More information on harmful sexual behaviours (HSB) can be found at paragraphs 454-457 of KCSIE 2022, 'Sexual violence and sexual harassment between children at schools and colleges'.
 Advice should be taken, as appropriate, from children's social care, specialist sexual violence services and the police.
 The NSPCC also provides free and independent advice about HSB: NSPCC Learning - Protecting children from harmful sexual behaviour and NSPCC - Harmful sexual behaviour framework

-A useful case study explaining issues around the victim and alleged perpetrator(s) sharing classes can be found on page 116 of KCSIE 2021.
+A useful case study explaining issues around the victim and alleged perpetrator(s) sharing classes can be found on page 126 of KCSIE 2022.

 Working with parents: The school will, in most instances, engage with both the victim's and the alleged perpetrator's parents or carers when there has been a report of sexual violence, though this might not be necessary or proportional in the case of sexual harassment.
 This will be considered on a case-by-case basis.
 The exception to this requirement is if there is a reason to believe that informing a parent or carer will put a child at additional risk.
 Careful consideration, based, where appropriate, on advice from relevant agencies, will be given to what information is provided to the respective parents or carers about the other child involved and when this is provided.
-Further details on working with parents can be found in the DfE guidance, starting at paragraph 71.
+Further details on working with parents can be found in paragraphs 546-551 in KCSIE 2022.